MikeReCode/Ticket_Handle_Copilot/README.md

 ## Ticket Handle Copilot - v 1.0

 I automated my work by creating a ticket handle copilot using Python Selenium.
-This automation allows me to handle some tickets faster because it checks in the necessary databases all the crucial information, take the necessary actions, than completes the necessary fields on the ticket and at the end offers a proposal for an answer.
+This automation allows me to handle some tickets faster because it checks in the necessary databases all the crucial information, take the necessary actions, then fills in the necessary fields in the ticket and in the end provides a standard answer to be used on the ticket.

-This automation also helps me create an escalation document (Excel) when I have to escalate a certain issue.
+This automation also helps me create an escalation document (Excel) when an issue needs to be escalated further, to the next level.

 ### Necessary libraries: